 Like the group’s roots, its aims are local.
 Its harsh, fundamentalist version of Islam rejects Western and secular influences and calls for the establishment of a “pure” Islamic state in Nigeria.
 To that end, the group has been committing heinous attacks across the country’s north for years, frequently targeting schools.
 In a particularly gruesome incident in February, Boko Haram attacked a boarding school in the north, killing dozens of teenage boys in the night.
 Some were burned alive.
 In that raid, the girls were spared.
 They were told to return home, renounce secular education, and get married.

 Boko Haram’s terrorist tactics across its stronghold in Muslim-majority northern Nigeria could exacerbate already significant regional disparities.
-The north lags considerably behind the south when it comes to education (and nearly every other development metric, besides).
-In 2010, the primary school enrollment rate in the northern state of Zamfara was just 18 percent, compared to 86 percent in the southern state of Anambra.
+The the primary school enrollment rate in the northern state of Zamfara was just 18 percent, compared to 86 percent in the southern state of Anambra.
 In some northern regions, only 20 percent of women can read.

 Loading, please wait...